greghaskins/spectrum/docs/QuickstartWalkthrough.md

 ## Where next?

-For more information see the examples and feature list in [README.md](../README.md).
+For more information see the examples and features described the [full documentation](README.md).

 <!---freshmark /main -->